briancordanyoung/Green-Eggs-TabBar/README.md

 In the spring on 2013 while learing iOS development and the Cocoa Touch frameworks I began an app I code named 'Green Eggs...'.
 The app would be for tracking backyard chickens through the eggs they laid.
 It served as my playground to learn how to write an iOS app.

 This repository is the custom Tab Bar I wrote for **'Green Eggs...'**.
-It aims to solve the problems that many app developers turned to the 'hamburger menu' to solve, how to present to the user with more views (UIViewControllers) in their app than can be on a 5 tab UITabBar (iPhone 4s and 5 era).
-The Hamburger and basement has since been branded as a place for features to go and die, but at the time it wasn't a good solution for me because the app I wanted to make needed to:
+It aims to solve the problems that many app developers turned to the 'hamburger menu' to solve.
+That problem was how to present to the user with more views (UIViewControllers) in their app than can fit on a 5 tab UITabBar (iPhone 4s and 5 era).
+The standard TabBar offered the solution of the 5th Tab pushing a TableView with the extra options on it.
+This resulted in hiding these options from most users and proved not to be discoverable.
+3rd Party developers created the ''The Hamburger and basement' to solve this same problem.
+That has since been branded as a place for features to go and die.
+I decide I needed an new solution, and my goals were:

-* Use simple standard UI controls that even the most novice iPhone users would recognize
+* Use simple standard UI concepts that even the most novice iPhone users would recognize
 * Grow with the user if they chose to use the more advance features.
 * Make sure that the more advanced features were just as easy to get to as the novice features
 * Was discoverable